 At that moment, nothing had ever tasted so good.

 My family walked through the village with warm hands from our wassail mugs, lifted spirits, and a lasting memory of sweet mulled cider wassail recipe.

 This Slow Cooker Cider Wassail recipe is just the thing to warm your body and brighten your mood!

-A sweet and spicy mulled cider made with apple cider, orange juice, hibiscus tea, cinnamon, ginger, cloves, junipers berries and fresh fruit.
+It’s a sweet and spicy mulled cider made with apple cider, orange juice, hibiscus tea, cinnamon, ginger, cloves, juniper berries, and fresh fruit.

 This wassail recipe simmers in a slow cooker until ready to serve and is always a hit with friends and family.